 This program is designed for students who wish to teach music at the elementary and secondary level.
-Upon successful completion of the requirements for this degree, certification to teach instrumental and vocal music in grades one through twelve is recommended by the chair of the department of music to the director of teacher education.
+Upon successful completion of the requirements for this degree, certification to teach instrumental and vocal music in grades one through twelve is recommended by the director of music education to the director of teacher education.
 It should be recognized that candidates for this degree may find it necessary to attend at least one summer session.

 All students interested in majoring in music must perform and pass an audition before the music faculty.
 Students who fail to pass this audition after two attempts will not be allowed to continue as a music major.
 The audition must be completed before the end of the first semester as a music major.

 After four semesters of study in music, all music majors must pass a sophomore review which includes performing their applied major jury before the music faculty.
 If the student fails this review, they will no longer be allowed to continue as a music major.
 Details of the sophomore review can be found in the music major handbook available in the music office or online.

 The Bachelor of Music Education requires 113 hours of coursework.